opensourceways/app-cla-server/robot/faq/check-by-author/faq_english.md

 Last, if you are in one of the following scenarios, refer to the corresponding method.

-#### The email address configured in the commit is incorrect.
+#### 1. The email address configured in the commit is incorrect.

-Incorrect email addresses include the cases, such as invalid email addresses, missing characters.
+Incorrect email addresses include several cases, such as invalid email addresses, missing characters.
 If you submit the commit by `git push` command, perform the following steps to modify the commit.

-Assume that the commit information of a PR is as follows.
+Assume that the commits of a PR is as follows.

 ``` sh
 # git log